GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Session Handling Method", "Brief Description"
     :widths: 45, 55

-    "GPA_CreateSession", "Creates a session."
+    "GpaCreateSession", "Creates a session."
-    "GPA_DeleteSession", "Deletes a session object."
+    "GpaDeleteSession", "Deletes a session object."
-    "GPA_BeginSession", "Begins sampling with the currently enabled set of counters."
+    "GpaBeginSession", "Begins sampling with the currently enabled set of counters."
-    "GPA_EndSession", "Ends sampling with the currently enabled set of counters."
+    "GpaEndSession", "Ends sampling with the currently enabled set of counters."

 Enabling Counters on a Session
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 After creating a session but before sampling on that session, counters should be enabled.
-This must be done after GPA_CreateSession is called, but before GPA_BeginSession is called.
+This must be done after GpaCreateSession is called, but before GpaBeginSession is called.

 The following methods can be used to enable/disable counters on a session: